airframesio/armbian-mirror/README.md

 6. Start and enable the web server.
 7. Setup the cron job to run hourly.

+# Configuration

-Then create configs in the `/opt/armbian-mirror/configs` directory.
+Create configs in the `/opt/armbian-mirror/configs` directory.
 There should be a config for each mirror you run.

 For this particular mirror instance, be sure to then create a symbolic link to the config that matches this host from `/opt/armbian-mirror/configs/me`.
 The scripts are looking for this in order to perform the syncs.